Fred-Evif/Matilda/source/Hyper-tun.rst

-More details of the classes and functions of these hyperparamters could be viewed in the sections of :doc:`Guide`.
+More details of the classes and functions of these hyperparamters or other hyperparameters could be viewed in the sections of :doc:`Guide`.